3 Days

 Dive operations can be a bit sketchy at times.
 A boat that belches smoke, a divemaster that shows up late with a stained t-shirt and a bad attitude.
 If you’ve dove enough you’ve seen it all.

 Kona Honu Divers strives to offer the highest quality of diving in the Pacific.
 It shows in our multiple awards for top dive operator in the Pacific by Scuba Diving Magazine readers and our top rated and most reviewed google status.
+If you’re looking for the best scuba certification instruction in Hawaii this is it!

 Shallow Diving